vercel/next.js/docs/guides/building-forms.md

 Inside `/pages`, you'll create another file called `js-form.js`.
 This will create a `/js-form` page on your Next.js app.

 Now, as soon as the form is submitted, we prevent the form's default behavior of reloading the page.
 We'll take the form data, convert it to JSON string, and send it to our server, the API endpoint.
 Finally, our server will respond with the name submitted.
-All of this with a simple JavaScript `handleSubmit()` function.
+All of this with a basic JavaScript `handleSubmit()` function.

 Here's what this function looks like.
 It's well documented for you to understand each step: